Welcome to Three Shires Medical Practice

 NEW - Contacting us about a medical or administrative issue *

 You can contact us about a medical or administrative issue by clicking here.
 It can help you to see the right person for treatment, and could save you a trip to the practice if we can answer questions by phone, video call, or email.
 Answer a few short questions and we will get back to you as soon as we can within 2 working days.

-*Please not use this for urgent medical problems or requests, or for Medication Requests, Booking Flu appointments (use NHS app / Patient Access see below)
+*Please do not use this for urgent medical problems, or for Medication Requests (please continue to use NHS app / Patient Access see below)

 Dr Richard Greenway

 Vaccine who gets it first

 When will I get my Vaccine

 Our 4 mass clinics have seen unprecedented demand with 2,500 appointments delivered within 4 weeks.
 Thanks so much to all our staff, and the PPG volunteers who made this happen so successfully.